ajdehn/AWS-Audit-Playbook/controls/RDS_Backup/README.md

 ## Testing Details
 1. Find the "BackupRetentionPeriod" field for each database.
 This value represents the number of days backups are retained before being automatically deleted.
-2. Confirm the backup retention period is **at least** the number of days required by the organization's backup retention policy.
+2. Confirm the "BackupRetentionPeriod" is **>=** the number of days required by the organization's backup retention policy.
 If the database does not meet the requirement, check if there is a valid reason (ex.
 RDS instance does not host production data).

 ## Support
 - Please email us at info@auditops.io if you have any questions.